The Halfway House On The Wrekin

 For generations of visitors to The Wrekin, the opportunity to take a well earned pit-stop on their way from the Forest Glen to the summit was something they perhaps took for granted — for not one but two catering establishments once offered much needed sustenance for weary travellers.
 Until recently, such luxuries had become something of a distant memory, with even the public toilets disappearing from this ever busy visitor attraction!
 Now, thanks to a hard working team dedicated to restoring some much needed balance, the situation is finally changing for the better.

 Please note!
-The Halfway House is currently closed to visitors but a reopening is planned later in 2021.
+As of late 2021, The Halfway House is closed to visitors.

 Occupying a promontory roughly equidistant from the base and the summit, the Halfway House on The Wrekin is aptly named.
 It appears to have been serving tea and refreshments since at least the late 1800s, although it’s possible the Victorian era cottage stands on a site that has been welcoming hungry passers-by since the days of the Wrekin Wakes.
 This one-time annual event began as a festival of religious observance every four Sundays in May but had transformed into a very different spectacle by the Victorian era.
 Writing in 1873, one observer described the hill as being ‘covered by a multitude of pleasure seekers’ enjoying ‘all the etceteras of an English Fayre’.
 The grand finale involved a mass battle between local ‘colliers and countrymen’ for possession of the hill but the hedonistic pleasures of the Wakes were by then very much at odds with the prevailing mores of the day and the event was eventually curtailed by the local landlords of the hill.